What is renal cell carcinoma?

 - stage 4: 8 percent

 The best way to beat stage 4 RCC is to aggressively treat the cancer before it gets to stage 4.
-If you’re in stage 4 RCC, remember that published survival rates are averages.
+If you’re in stage 4 RCC, remember that published survival rates are estimates.

 The key is to follow your doctor’s advice, go to your appointments, and take your medications.
-Also, make sure to make whatever lifestyle changes your doctor suggests.
+Also, be sure to make whatever lifestyle changes your doctor suggests.